As a data steward, you can start planning and building Data Catalog for your data analysts to use.

 Plan data sources to be added along with their path details

 One of the ways Data Catalog achieves data security is by allowing control over virtual folder designation based on roles.
-Also, Data Catalog does not allow data sources with overlapping paths.
+For example, if you add a data source with the root path, then controlling access to specified content in that path for all roles is difficult.
+In this case, the Data Catalogadmin relies on access control with virtual folders by using the path and include/exclude patterns.
+Also note that Data Catalog does not allow data sources with overlapping paths.
 Virtual folder paths can overlap with the use of include and exclude patterns.

 Plan custom roles